vmware-labs/verified-betrfs/docs/oxide/inout formal design.md

 ### call site

 A method call can construct a mutable reference by passing (a path of `linear` fields of) a `linear` variable or a `linear inout` argument, prefixed with `[linear] inout`.
 The variable/argument must be available before the call and remains available after the call.
+The variable/argument must *not* be otherwise borrowed for the duration of the call.